Optimal Control of Heterogeneous Mean-Field Stochastic Differential Equations with Common Noise and Applications: Introduction

 In particular, we consider the following state equation

-for an admissible collection $\boldsymbol{\xi} = (\xi^u)_{u \in I}$ of initial conditions, a collection of independent Wiener processes $W^u$ (acting as idysincratic noises), and an independent Wiener process $\tilde{B}^0$ (acting as a common noise).
-The goal is to minimize over all admissible controls $\balpha = (\alpha^u)_{u \in I}$ a conditional cost functional of the form
+for an admissible collection $\boldsymbol{\xi} = (\xi^u)_{u \in I}$ of initial conditions, a collection of independent Wiener processes $W^u$ (acting as idiosyncratic noise), and an independent Wiener process $\tilde{B}^0$ (acting as a common noise).
+The goal is to minimize the following conditional cost functional over all admissible controls $\balpha = (\alpha^u)_{u \in I}$